0. The Fool

 Writing the TED Talk

-You follow a weird little nudge, end up exactly where you didn’t know you needed to be and somehow it’s all working out - free lunch, perfect timing… and you realise faith works in your favour as long as you listen to your gut instincts.
-You move through unfamiliar situations with measured openness.
-Tasks are met with focus, transitions are handled with greater ease, and you trust your ability to respond to what arises.
-You’re shaping your environment as much as it’s shaping you.
-Curiosity remains, but it’s grounded in self-awareness and practical steps forward.
+You follow your intuition and arrive at exactly where you didn’t know you needed to be, and somehow it’s all working out with perfect timing.
+You realise faith works in your favour as long as you listen to yourself so you move through unfamiliar situations with measured openness.
+You’re meeting your to-do list with renewed focus, transitions are handled with greater ease, and you trust your ability to respond to what arises.
+You’re shaping your environment as much as it’s shaping you, and your curiosity is grounded in self-awareness and practical steps forward.
+You notice how letting go of others’ expectations has eased your self-criticism and you begin to not only know who you are, but like who you’re becoming.

 v.
 Working with these Energies